The five ways to confirm payments

 To implement the CSV option to confirm payments, you need to assess that your payment system (proprietary or from your supplier) supports the generation of the CSV format provided by Swift.

 Alliance Access or Entry consume the CSV files and will convert each entry in the file(s) into a payment status update to the Tracker.

 Confirm via API calls

 Using API calls to confirm payments is a fast and efficient way to update the gpi Tracker.
-From the end of 2019, all SWIFT users will be able to use the gpi Connector to update the Tracker using the unique tracking code of the transaction.
+All Swift users can use the Swift SDK or the Swift Microgateway to update the Tracker using the unique tracking code of the transaction.

 To help reduce the burden for banks and ease the transition from MT, an ISO 20022-compliant messaging standard will also be available to provide confirmations to the Tracker.

 In March 2020, the Swift Board and Executive endorsed ambitious plans for Swift to make the Swift platform richer, smarter and faster.
 To enable this, and acting on feedback from the community, Swift will enable ISO 20022 messages for cross-border payments and cash reporting businesses starting from the end of 2022.
 This extends the originally announced date by one year.